tyoeer/Chaoshead/README.md

 - Item: Something GR-18 can grab and carry.
 - Mapping vs. Value (in the context of properties): a value is the raw number saved in the file, a mapping is what that number means.
   E.g. value 1 for rotation is mapping/mapped to "Up".
+- Contained object/object contents: Example: A Jem inside a Brittle Rock is that Brittle Rocks contained object/contents.

 ## Scripting